aldettinger/javazone-2025/README.md

 # Javazone 2025

 ## How to prepare the demo ?
+ + Prepare the mouse (otherwise the demo setup last more than 10 minutes)

  + Create a terminator with 3 shells splitted horizontally
  + In each shell, scroll up x9